guillermooo/sublime-undocs/source/reference/build_systems/basics.rst

 This file is used to specify
 switches, options and environmental data.
 Each ``.sublime-build`` file
-is normally associated with a specific scope.
+is normally associated
+with a specific scope.

-The file name is ignored by Sublime Text.
+The file name represents the name of the build system and will be displayed whenever you can select a build system.

 Example